 - A. Supports to pursue and maintain gainful employment in integrated settings in the community shall be the primary service option for working age adults.
-Case Resource Managers (CRMs), in conjunction with County staff, will provide each DDD enrolled individual with information about the policy and be available to answer questions to assist individuals to understand the policy. - B. Counties will develop and make available services that offer support for individuals to pursue or maintain gainful employment, including support and technical assistance to achieve integrated employment outcomes. - C. DDD Field Services staff shall authorize services to working age adults that support the individual to pursue and maintain integrated, gainful employment.
-Services for persons under the age of 62 that do not emphasize the pursuit or maintenance of employment in integrated settings can be authorized only by exception to policy.
-Adults approaching retirement age, or over the age of 62, will continue to have the option of receiving support to pursue and maintain gainful employment.
+CRMs, in conjunction with County staff, will provide each DDD enrolled individual with information about the policy and be available to answer questions to assist individuals to understand the policy. - B. Counties will develop and make available services that offer support for individuals to pursue or maintain gainful employment, including support and technical assistance to achieve integrated employment outcomes. - C. DDD Field Services staff shall authorize services to working age adults that support the individual to pursue and maintain integrated, gainful employment.
+Services for persons age 21 through 61 that do not emphasize the pursuit or maintenance of employment in integrated settings can be authorized only by exception to policy.
+Adults approaching retirement age, or over the age of 61, will continue to have the option of receiving support to pursue and maintain gainful employment.